 This school does not require first-year students to live on-campus.
 This school has great value for students in South Carolina.
 The scorecard can give you a great review of Clemson University.

 Every student pursuing a degree in Horticulture needs to check out University of Arkansas.
 Graduates of the Horticulture program earn about $32,384 in their early career salary and $57,144 in their mid-career salary.
 Placed in Fayetteville, Arkansas, this institution is a very good option for students who enjoy the thrill of a popular city.

-Graduates from University of Arkansas seem to be succeeding in their jobs as they're less prone to default on their loans especially when compared to graduates of other colleges.
 High quality education for student vets has earned University of Arkansas top marks.
+University of Arkansas does not require freshmen to live on-campus.
 Get an idea of what student life at UARK is like by enjoying some campus videos.